How do you imagine the future?

 Elise Boulding was a Norwegian-born American sociologist that reinvented the concept of international “global culture”, the idea of a cosmopolitan community.
 She was one of the main contributors to the Peace and conflict studies discipline birth, which was during 1950 and in early 1960 (Morrison, 2008).
 Furthermore, she founded a huge number of organizations and networks related to peace investigation, women studies, futures, and activism –having a specific focus on the role of women and family in the peace process.
 What brings her to the current article are the papers, workshops, and reflections that she did regarding imagining a disarmed, and peaceful, future.

 What the new society would look like?

 The sociologist, Elise Boulding, wrote an article entitled “A disarmed World: Problems Imagining the future” (Boulding, 1977).
 There, she reflects about the problem of having a few futuristic studies where a disarmed world is being set.
 It is easier, as she mentions, to find futurists that predict weapons breakthroughs rather than disarmed proposals.

 Indeed, is possible to see some examples from the literature or the cinema where a dramatic future appears.
 For instance, there is a science fiction sub gender called Apocalyptic and post-apocalyptic fiction.
-Movies such as “The day After Tomorrow” (2004), with an environmental disaster, or “The book of Eli” (2010), with a constant war, show a fateful humanity ending.
+Movies such as “The Day After Tomorrow” (2004), with an environmental disaster, or “The Book of Eli” (2010), with constant war, show fateful humanity ending.
 Also, the classic “Blade runner” (1982) is set with a anxiety and desperate atmosphere.
-Another example, working more in topics related to extremely poverty and hunger, can be the trilogy “The hunger games” (2012).
+Another example, working more on topics related to extreme poverty and hunger, can be the trilogy “The hunger games” (2012).
 Could be possible that we imagine “these futures” because of the image that we have from the past?

 History check: in the language of conquest.